After his co-defendant Ryan Matthews

 Continued defense investigation by William Sothern and Clive Stafford Smith of the Louisiana Crisis Assistance Center and DNA testing in another murder case proved to be the keys to proving Matthews' innocence.
 Another murder occurred shortly after the victim's death in the same area.
 A local resident, Rondell Love, was arrested and pled guilty.
 Love bragged to other inmates that he also killed the victim, prompting Matthews' attorneys to begin investigating Love.
 Rondell Love lived less than half a mile from the store (whereas Hayes and Matthews lived 11 miles away) and exactly matched the best descriptions of the perpetrator given by witnesses inside the store.
 DNA test results from the second murder were compared to results from the Matthews conviction, indicating that Love had been wearing the mask that was left behind in the victim’s murder.
 Testing on the mask, gloves, and shirt had already excluded Matthews and Hayes, but these results became conclusive after Love's profile was included.

 Over a year after this information was discovered, Matthews was granted a new trial.
 He was released in June 2004, on bond, as he awaited a new trial.
 In August 2004, prosecutors asked the court to lift the bond and vacate the conviction.
-Read about Matthews' case here.

 Even after Matthews was exonerated, attorneys at the Innocence Project – New Orleans fought for two and a half years to bring Hayes back into court.
 Finally, on December 19, 2006, Hayes was released from prison when his conviction was set aside.
 Prosecutors had 30 days to re-try Hayes, but decided to drop all charges against him.
+Hayes received $145,000 in state compensation.
+Matthews received $263,000 in compensation.